andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

    objNamespace.default === objDefault;
    //           ^^^^^^^ Property 'default' does not exist on type 'typeof import("./exportEqualsObject")'.
    ```
 3. Most importantly, `allowSyntheticDefaultImports` did not change the JavaScript emitted by `tsc`.
-So while the flag enabled more accurate checking as long as the code was fed into another tool like Babel or Webpack, it created a real danger for users who were emitting `--module commonjs` with `tsc` and running in Node.
+So while the flag enabled more accurate checking as long as the code was fed into another tool like Babel or Webpack, it created a real danger for users who were emitting `--module commonjs` with `tsc` and running in Node.js.
 If they encountered an error with `import *`, it may have appeared as if enabling `allowSyntheticDefaultImports` would fix it, but in fact it only silenced the build-time error while emitting code that would crash in Node.

 TypeScript introduced the `esModuleInterop` flag in 2.7, which refined the type checking of imports to address the remaining inconsistencies between TypeScript’s analysis and the interop behavior used in existing transpilers and bundlers, and critically, adopted the same `__esModule`-conditional CommonJS emit that transpilers had adopted years before.
 (Another new emit helper for `import *` ensured the result was always an object, with call signatures stripped, fully resolving the specification compliance issue that the aforementioned “resolves to a non-module entity” error didn’t quite sidestep.)
 Finally, with the new flag enabled, TypeScript’s type checking, TypeScript’s emit, and the rest of the transpiling and bundling ecosystem were in agreement on a CJS/ESM interop scheme that was spec-legal and, perhaps, plausibly adoptable by Node.